ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

-exceeds a minimum thickness :math:`s_{\min }` , at which point a resolved snow layer is initiated, with water, ice, dissolved aerosol, snow-grain radius, etc., state variables tracked by the Snow Hydrology submodel (section 7.2).
-The density of fresh snow is assigned as for other land types (section 7.2).
+exceeds a minimum thickness :math:`s_{\min }` , at which point a resolved snow layer is initiated, with water, ice, dissolved aerosol, snow-grain radius, etc., state variables tracked by the Snow Hydrology submodel (Chapter :numref:`rst_Snow Hydrology`).
+The density of fresh snow is assigned as for other land types (Chapter :numref:`rst_Snow Hydrology`).
 Solid precipitation is added immediately to the snow, while liquid precipitation is added to snow layers, if they exist, after accounting for dew, frost, and sublimation (below).
 If :math:`z_{sno}`  exceeds :math:`s_{\min }`  after solid precipitation is